Listing SERVICE FOR MOVING COMPANIES

 11) TIME COUNTED ON THE CLOCK

-The customer's charged clock starts when the crew has arrived at the first scheduled job site, on or after the scheduled start time.
+Unless you specify a different method in your Application Form to AGMC, the default understanding is that the customer's charged clock starts when the crew has arrived at the first scheduled job site, on or after the scheduled start time.
 We add round trip drive time only for any jobs going outside the Eugene/Springfield city limits.
-Each mover's paid clock starts only after that mover has arrived at their first scheduled job start location AND clocked in (sent a "c" text to AGMC at the customer's location, or a "u" text at a U-Haul location), although if arriving early they do not get paid for time prior to the scheduled start time.
-Each mover's paid clock ends when they have moved the customer's last item, minus any breaks they took during the job.
-The time putting equipment away is not counted on the customer's clock or the paid mover's clock.
-Moving helpers add round trip drive time only for any jobs going outside the Eugene/Springfield city limits.
+Each mover's paid clock (including the Lead's) starts only after that mover has arrived at their first scheduled job start location AND clocked in (sent a "c" text to AGMC at the customer's location, or a "u" text at a U-Haul location), although if arriving early they do not get paid for time prior to the scheduled start time.

 12) ADDITIONAL COMPENSATION